MedicalEntomologist/CV/CV.md

 **Graduate Research Assistant** (August 2004 - December 2006)
 *Department of Entomology, University of Missouri - Columbia, under Dr. Thomas Clark*
 Responsibilities included research on thesis project as well as several side projects, purchasing supplies, maintaining the laboratory, and managing grant funds.
+Primary research focus was on the systematics of agricultural pests.

 (IV) Conference Presentations